 La Butte aux Cailles is hidden Paris at its best.
-Not far from the hustle and bustle of Place d’Italie in the 13th arrondissement, this quiet off the beaten path neighbourhood is waiting to be explored.
+Not far from the hustle and bustle of Place d’Italie in the 13th arrondissement, this quiet off-the-beaten-path neighbourhood is waiting to be explored.

 Start your exploration along Rue de la Butte aux Cailles or Rue des Cinq Diamants.
 And then wander.
 Stroll down the adjacent narrow streets and passages with no definite endpoint in mind.
 Embrace the spirit of a Parisian flâneur/flâneuse.
 Follow the colourful trail of street art and discover yet another silent, cobbled street in Paris.

-Getting To La Butte Aux Cailles
+How To Get To La Butte Aux Cailles

-Or start at metro stop Place d’Italie.
-Take the Auguste Blanqui exit from the Place d’Italie metro.
+Métro Stop: Place d’Italie (line 5, 6, 7)Take the Auguste Blanqui exit from the Place d’Italie metro.
 Walk up Rue Bobillot until you reach Rue Paulin-Méry.

-8 Amazing Things To Do In La Butte Aux Cailles, Paris
+8 Amazing Things To Do In La Butte Aux Cailles Paris

 1. Sip Water At Place Paul Verlaine